SalishSeaCast/docs/work_env/hg_version_control.rst

   (see :ref:`global-ignore-file`)

 * :kbd:`ssh` specifies the :command:`ssh` command to use when communicating with remote Mercurial instances like the one on Bitbucket.
-  Setting it to :command:`ssh -C` enables data compression.
+  Setting it to :kbd:`ssh -C` enables data compression.

 See the `Mercurial configuration file docs`_ for more information about configuration options.